 What is the usual lifespan of solar panels?

-A lot of people are interested in solar panels but are hesitant.
-This is because they wonder about the life expectancy of solar panels.
-Most solar panels have a warranty of 25 years.
-However, studies have shown that the average lifespan of a solar panel is about 30 years.
+A lot of people are interested in solar panels but are hesitant because they wonder about the life expectancy of solar panels.
+Most arrays have a warranty of 25 years, but studies have shown that the average lifespan of a solar panel is about 30 years.
 At the end of its lifespan, a solar panel is not entirely worthless.
 You can recycle most solar panels, and reuse many parts of the panels.
 The material that makes up the solar panel can be used to create new solar panels or other electronics.
-Even though you may have to buy new solar panels every 30 years or so, you can take comfort in knowing that your old ones will not go to waste.
+So, even though you may have to buy new arrays every 30 years or so, you can take comfort in knowing that your old ones will not go to waste.

 Solar panel waste

 The solar industry is one of the fastest-growing industries in the world, and with that growth comes an increase in solar waste.
 PV panels are made up of several different materials, including glass, metal, and plastic, and all of these materials need to be properly disposed of or recycled.
 Unfortunately, solar panel recycling rates are currently quite low, and as a result, solar waste is becoming a major problem.
 In the United States alone, it is estimated that there will be nearly 1 million tons of the solar panel waste by 2030.
 If proper recycling systems are not put in place, this solar waste will end up in landfills, where it will leach harmful chemicals into the environment.

 Moreover, solar panel waste is expected to triple by 2050, reaching 3 million tons per year.
 This is a huge problem that needs to be addressed urgently.
 Solar panel manufacturers need to take responsibility for their products and ensure that they are properly recycled.
 Furthermore, governments need to invest in solar panel recycling infrastructure so that solar waste can be safely disposed of.
 Only by taking these actions can we prevent solar panel waste from becoming a major environmental issue.